charan3/CardsGame/README.md

 }

 Output:

 All the Players have joined. charan should start the game

-2. whoseTurn GET api
+2.whoseTurn GET api

 http://127.0.0.1:5000/whoseTurn

 Output: reddy

-3. pickCard POST api
+3.pickCard POST api
 http://127.0.0.1:5000/pickCard

 3.1 pickCard(general)